Andy0n/2fa-store/README.md

 2fa store <service>
 ```

 Then enter the secret and it gets automatically encrypted and saved.
+Secret is either the Base32 String, or the whole otpauth://totp/.... string

 ### Retrieving a 2fa token: